 This Pepsodent toothpaste ad appeared in Collier's magazine in 1943.
 "How to catch a husband" by Bob Hope.
 Step 1: "Of course, you know what a husband is!
 That's a bank account with pants and an empty stomach ..."

-Primary sources are essential to scholars because of the “in-the-moment” information they provide.
 When examining a primary source, ask yourself the following questions:

 1. The Databases page has a Database Types drop down menu.
 Select "Primary Sources" to retrieve databases.

 2. This search in Omni, the Library's catalogue targets records describing primary sources.
 Give it a try.

 - Run the pre-configured search in the Library catalogue, Omni, which automatically populates the first row with keywords that will retrieve records with, for example, diaries, correspondence, and speeches.
 THEN ...

 - In the 2nd row add your own keyword(s) that relate to your topic.
 Separate keywords with AND to ensure all terms appear in the records you retrieve.